PhoneSwitchBoard/Switchboard-Website/docs/switchboard/interface_config.md

     <tr>
         <td>general</td>
         <td>postgres_username</td>
-        <td>Postgres user, owner or privileged user in your Postgres configuration to log and access the database from the Switchboard Cloud interface.
+        <td>Postgres user, owner or privileged user in your Postgres configuration to log and access the database from the Switchboard Cloud™ interface.
 E.g: asterisk_role</td>
     </tr>
     <tr>
         <td>general</td>
         <td>postgres_password</td>
-        <td>Password of the Postgres user that you chose in postgres_username, to connect and access the database from the Switchboard Cloud interface.
+        <td>Password of the Postgres user that you chose in postgres_username, to connect and access the database from the Switchboard Cloud™ interface.
 E.g: 12345678</td>
     </tr>
     <tr>
         <td>general</td>